Hurricane Willa makes landfall, lashing Mexico's Pacific coast with 120-mph winds

 Breaking News Emails

-Hurricane Willa made landfall Tuesday night along Mexico's Pacific coast, packing top winds of 120 mph and threatening to pummel tourist resorts with high winds and heavy rains.
+Hurricane Willa slammed into Mexico's Pacific coastline on Tuesday evening packing winds of 120 mph, buffeting buildings and dumping torrential rain on tourist resorts where thousands of people had moved to safety.

-Willa, which weakened to a Category 3 storm on Tuesday morning, crossed land about 10 miles south of Escuinapa near Isla del Bosque in the northwestern state of Sinaloa at about 7 p.m.
-(9 p.m.
-ET), the National Hurricane Center said.
+Whipping palm trees, bending power lines and sparking floods, the center of Willa, which weakened to a Category 3 storm on Tuesday morning, struck the coast near the town of Isla del Bosque in the northwestern state of Sinaloa, where many coastal areas had been evacuated before the storm hit.

 Thousands of people were evacuated, buildings were boarded up and schools were closed as Willa closed in.
 Residents sealed windows and doors with wooden planks on hotels facing the historic downtown boardwalk of Mazatlán, a popular coastal city in Sinaloa.

-It had reached rare Category 5 status on Monday with winds near 160 mph before weakening.
+Willa had reached rare Category 5 status on Monday with winds near 160 mph before weakening.
+By 11 p.m.
+ET, it was moving northeast at 17 mph with top winds of 115 mph, and it was expected to weaken rapidly overnight as it moved inland.

-Forecast to be one of the most powerful hurricanes to enter Mexico from the Pacific in recent years, Willa was expected to weaken further before making landfall early Tuesday evening.

 A light, steady rain fell on Mazatlán's main tourist strip on Tuesday afternoon.
 Only a few tourists were out as small red flags planted in the sand indicated that the beach was closed.